 Albuquerque, NM (1992 to current)

 In 1992, I gained a new training partner who was excellent in Judo and Ving Tsun (Wing Chun Gung Fu), and we trained once-per-week.
 We would cross-train.
 As a result, Combat Self-Defense was born (combining grappling with all previous striking concepts).
 We even opened a school in 1993 called Valley of the Sun Martial Arts Center, and, in 1994, I did a bold thing by myself and traveled to Denver, CO to train with The Guardian Angels Safety Alliance (the showers were shared in one gymnasium---I avoided showering with anyone else the entire time I was there).
 I learned a great deal, and it was a very interesting experience, but all of the interaction and sensory overload was far too overwhelming, and I had to shut it all down.
-I even stopped training with the group and went solo or one-on-one.

 Catch-As-Catch-Can Wrestling (Wigan-Lancashire Style)